EsraaAbuHana/data-structures-and-algorithms/Data-Structures/hashtable/READme.md

 ## Approach and Efficiency
 - Create a hashTables with a size equal to that of the number of nodes that exist in the first tree .
 - The new hashTable will hold a common nodes.
--  while we find them by looping over the first tree and check if the second one contians the current node of the first one in it .
+-  while we find them by looping over the first tree and check if the second one contains the current node ,of the first one in it .
 - This method takes
   -  O(n) time a where n represents the total nodes  in the first tree.
   -  O(n)  space where n represents the total common nodes in the both trees.